 Julian trained as a photographer at the London College of Printing (LCP) where he later went on to become LCP's Director of Photography.
-In 2003, he became Dean of Media at University of the Arts London (UAL) leading the School for eight years, creating a period of reputation building, innovation and growth.
-The School rose to become acknowledged as the top provider of practice-based media education and research in the United Kingdom.
+In 2003, Julian became Dean of Media at University of the Arts London (UAL) leading the School for eight years, creating a period of reputation building, innovation and growth.
+The School rose to become acknowledged as the top provider of practice-based media research and education in the United Kingdom.

 In 2011, Julian joined Falmouth University as Head of Media where he worked with colleagues to establish the Famouth Press and the UK's first in-house student-managed photo agency.
 In 2015, he took up a professorial position at Kingston School of Art to create a new Department of Film & Photography - to build a research base for the still and the moving image and strike-up meaningful relationsips with industry.
 With these tasks completed, Julian retired from Kingston University in 2021.